sandytronics11/movie-description-for-torrent-chrome-extension/README.md

 To install:

 1. Download latest code, e.g: https://github.com/witoza/movie-description-for-torrent-chrome-extension/zipball/master
-2. Navigate chrome to chrome://extensions
+2. Navigate chrome to `chrome://extensions`
 3. Check the `Developer mode` toggle
 4. Click on `Load Unpacked Extension...`
 5. Select the folder containing the extension

+TODO:

+1. fix problems with urls in imdb descr box
+2. functionality to mark movie as watched not to show again